Mass of Christian Burial

 Richard F. DeVenezia passed peacefully on June 21, 2022, five brief months after losing his beloved wife Ann.
 He shared 91 years of love and faith with his family and friends.
 People often commented on his smiling eyes and quick, playful wit.
 He was recognized for his accomplishments in work and service to family, church and community.

 Richard was born at home in Florham Park in 1931.
-He was the second youngest of ten children to bless Nicola and Maria (nee Saporito) DeVenezia.
+He was the second youngest of ten children to bless Nicola and Maria (Saporito) DeVenezia.
 In 1934, the family moved to Irvington, where he enjoyed a happy childhood near an amusement park, Olympic Park.
 He worked as a young teen and joined the National Guard early at age 16.

 He graduated high school and began his college years at The Catholic University in Washington D.C. and then Newark College of Engineering.
 In his final year, he was drafted into the Army and proudly served our country during the Korean Conflict.
 He was stationed overseas in Japan and upon his honorable discharge completed his bachelor’s degree in Chemical Engineering.
 He met Ann Lupardi, the love of his life, when they were paired as usher and bridesmaid in a wedding party.
 They married in 1959 and in ten short years, he went from being a single man to a father of six who had owned two homes.
-The second was an expanded brick ranch in Mountain Lakes that he designed with Ann and built himself.
+The second was a brick ranch in Mountain Lakes that he designed with Ann and built himself.
 They lived there for 53 years.

-Predeceased by his devoted wife Ann of 62 years, he leaves joyful memories and his stories to his children Marie, Debby (John Faherty), Richard (Jennifer), Nicholas, John (Babs Vogler), and Brenda Chmiel (Rob); his treasured grandchildren Lindsey, Jack, Joshua, Stephanie, Ben, Emily, Kevin, Kristina, and Tyler; his dear sister Marie and sister-in-law Alice; in-laws Tony Lupardi and Phyl and Dino Ippolito; and many more loving relatives, neighbors and friends.
+Predeceased by his devoted wife Ann of almost 63 years, he leaves joyful memories and his stories to his children Marie, Debby (John Faherty), Richard (Jennifer), Nicholas, John (Babs Vogler), and Brenda Chmiel (Rob); his treasured grandchildren Lindsey, Jack, Joshua, Stephanie, Ben, Emily, Kevin, Kristina, and Tyler; his dear sister Marie and sister-in-law Alice; in-laws Tony Lupardi and Phyl and Dino Ippolito; and many more loving relatives, neighbors and friends.
 His siblings Colette, Lucy, Orazio, Tony, Irma, Helen, Edward and Lee passed before him.

 Visiting hours will be held on Tuesday, June 28, from 4 p.m. to 7 p.m. at the Norman Dean Home for Services, Denville, NJ.
 A Mass of Christian Burial will be celebrated on Wednesday, June 29, at 10 a.m. at St. Catherine of Siena Parish, 10 N. Pocono Road, Mountain Lakes, NJ, and will be live streamed at: https://stcatherine-ml.org/